Mephisto36/Mephisto36/README.md

   *Creating an online C compiler for coding on mobile devices with ease.*

 - 🎨 **Online Leave Application for college** (In Progress)
-  *Creating an online form to submit leave via website where leave appliction sent to proctor via whatsApp.*
+  *Creating an online form to submit leave application via website where leave appliction sent to proctor via whatsApp.*

 ---